loganwedwards/ics-to-csv/README.md

 ## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.

+## AI Disclaimer

+This project was bootstrapped and built with Claude by Anthropic.

 ## 🔍 Privacy Notice